Breastfeeding Your Baby With a Cleft Lip or Cleft Palate

 -

-The best thing to do is to begin breastfeeding as soon as possible after birth.
-Early breastfeeding is good for your baby's health.
+The best thing to do is begin breastfeeding as soon as possible after birth.
 Remember to be patient.
-Work with a lactation consultant to overcome any challenges.
-It is important to find a way to breastfeed that works best for you and your baby.
-Here are some tips for breastfeeding your baby:
+Work with a lactation consultant to find strategies that work for you.

 Breastfeeding tips and recommendations